 One of the fascinating facts about the architecture of Qutub Minar is that it reflects a variety of distinctly different architectural styles.
 That’s because it took three Muslim rulers to complete the construction of the tower.

 Qutub Minar, the architectural marvel from Delhi, displays an early Afghan architectural style inspired by the Minaret of Jam in Afghanistan.
 Each of the stories of this minaret flaunts a projecting balcony, backed by beautifully designed brackets.
 You can spot a series of inscriptions carved on different Qutub Minar sections that speak of its history.

 Visit Qutub Minar – entry fee and timings

 You can visit Qutub Minar from sunrise to sunset (approximately 7 a.m. to 10 p.m.).
 This UNESCO World Heritage Site is open every day of the week, including the holidays.

 Indian tourists have to pay INR 30 for entry, while foreign nationals have to pay an entry fee of INR 500.
 Children below 15 years have free access to the site.
 If you want to carry a still camera or a video camera inside the complex, you’ll have to pay an additional charge of INR 25 for each device.

 Best time to visit Qutub Minar

 Delhi experiences extreme climatic conditions.
 Particularly during the summer months, it is impossible to step outside of your room because of the scorching heat.
-Extreme heat, coupled with arid air, can cause a heat-stroke.
+Excessive heat, coupled with dry air, can cause a heat stroke.